The Perimenopause Tea: 4 Ingredients, Centuries of Wisdom

 I usually stick to one cup a day or every other day.
 If you are on blood thinners or diabetes medication, please check with your doctor first.
 Perimenopause is a marathon, not a sprint—treat your body with kindness and patience.

 The Salt (The Science): This tea is more than just a warm drink; it’s a mineral-rich tonic.
 Goji berries and dates are packed with potassium and magnesium, which help keep your fluids in balance and your heart healthy as hormones shift.
 Poria contains natural compounds (triterpenoids) that help calm the nervous system and ease inflammation.
-When these ingredients are simmered together, their cellular walls break down the tough fibres, releasing antioxidants and minerals directly into the water so your body can absorb them easily.
-You’re essentially “pre-digesting” these nutrients into a powerful, cellular-level boost.
+When these ingredients are gently simmered together, the heat helps release some of their plant compounds into the water, making them easier for the body to access and absorb.

 What are your go-to natural remedies for staying balanced?
 Share your thoughts in the comments!